 For instance, if you’re interested in learning front-end web development, you could start with your first mini jobs in just a couple of weeks.
 Or even sooner.

 On the other hand, if you choose to specialize in data analysis and machine learning, you will need a lot longer to gain enough confidence to start working and earning your first bucks.

-Generally speaking, what I really love about coding and web development is that it’s a skill you can learn by yourself and really set your own pace with it.
+What I love about coding and web development is that it’s a skill you can learn by yourself and really set your own pace with it.

 You don’t need a college degree or years of experience.
 Just start by learning the basics of at least one programming language.
 After that, it’s time to start practising on small real-world projects of your own.